OSGeo/grass/doc/howto_release.md

 - You have communicated with a development coordinator.
 - You have evaluated status of issues and PRs associated with the relevant milestone.
 - You have already cloned the repo with Git.
-- Your own fork is the remote called "origin".
 - The OSGeo repo is the remote called "upstream".
+- Your own fork is the remote called "origin" or "fork".
 - You don't have any local un-pushed or un-committed changes.
 - You are using Bash or a similar shell.